gabdube/native-windows-gui/readme.md

 # Native Windows GUI

+<b>NWG is currently being rewritten.
+Please see the `v2` branch for the lastest api and features</b>

 <b>Native Windows GUI (NWG)</b> is a thin GUI toolkit built over the <b>Microsoft Windows WINAPI</b> for rust.
 The current version is
 <b>0.1.0 ALPHA</b>.
 The library is not production ready, but it has enough features implemented in order
 to create simple GUI applications.